Vågsøy Municipality

 Vågsøy is a former municipality in the old Sogn og Fjordane county, Norway.
-It was located in the traditional district of Nordfjord.
-The municipality's administrative center was the town Måløy.
+The 177 km2 municipality existed from 1964 until its dissolution in 2020.
+The area is now divided between Kinn Municipality and Stad Municipality in the traditional district of Nordfjord in Vestland county.
+The administrative centre was the town of Måløy.
 Other population centers in Vågsøy included the villages of Bryggja, Deknepollen, Holvika, Kvalheim, Langeneset, Raudeberg, Refvika, Silda, Tennebø, Totland, Vedvika, and Vågsvåg.
-The municipality included the island of Vågsøy, several small surrounding islands, and part of the mainland.
-On 1 January 2020, the municipality was dissolved and divided between Kinn Municipality and Stad Municipality in Vestland county.